iotaledger/wasp/documentation/docs/contract_core/accounts.md

 The `accounts` contract is one of the [core contracts](overview.md) on each ISCP chain.

-The function of the `accounts` contract is to keep a consistent ledger of on-chain accounts for the agents that control them: L1 addresses and smart contracts.
+The function of the `accounts` contract is to keep in its state a consistent ledger of on-chain accounts for the agents that control them: L1 addresses and smart contracts.